What Is Overhead Welding and Why Is It Hardest?

 comprehensive overhead welding protection

-A proper welding helmet with the right lens shade blocks UV and infrared radiation while letting you see the weld pool clearly.
+A proper welding helmet with the right lens shade protects your eyes and face while helping you see the weld pool.
 Wear heavy-duty gloves to shield your hands from sparks, heat, and hot metal contact.
-Use safety boots with steel toes and slip-resistant soles to protect your feet and keep you steady on uneven surfaces.

-• Flame-resistant jacket and pants
+• Wear a flame-resistant jacket and pants.

-• Auto-darkening helmet with correct shade
+• Use an auto-darkening helmet with the correct shade.

 Frequently Asked Questions